CATEGORY

 Thank you again to those of you who joined us in Preseason 1 and are excited to play again, or those of you who heard second-hand about Preseason 1 and wanted to experience Spellcraft for the first time.
 Your feedback and play have helped us immensely in developing Spellcraft’s future.

-Jamie Winsor – Game Director
+Jamie Stormbreaker – Game Director